-Knowing that it takes about 10 marketing-driven touchpoints for a lead to convert, the answer is clear: Nurturing.
-When done right, it has the power to boost your customer loyalty levels, retention levels, revenue and so much more.
+Knowing that it takes about 10 marketing-driven touchpoints for a lead to convert, you also need to invest in lead nurturing.
+When done right, it has the power to boost your customer loyalty levels, retention levels, revenue, and so much more.

 Just let us lead the way.

 - Why is lead nurturing important?